qema/qema.github.io-old/pages/Code/tie-dye.md

 ![Tie-Dye](http://wanganzhou.com/images/tie-dye/tie-dye2.png)

+I have program to generate CS-infused tie-dyes with Prim's Algorithm.
+You can check it out on GitHub here: [Tie-Dye](https://github.com/qema/tie-dye).
+Create and share your tie-dye creations with the world!

+## Method.

-There's some cool theory behind my rainbow tie-dye splashes.
-They're generated with [Prim's Minimum Spanning Tree Algorithm](https://en.wikipedia.org/wiki/Prim%27s_algorithm), which is a really cool algorithm to connect the vertices of a graph, specifically creating a tree with shortest total edge length (or "weight").
+The tie-dyes are generated with [Prim's Minimum Spanning Tree Algorithm](https://en.wikipedia.org/wiki/Prim%27s_algorithm), which is a really cool algorithm to connect the vertices of a graph, specifically creating a tree with shortest total edge length (or "weight").
 It's used for anything from maze generation to circuit design.

 Here's how the Tie Dye works.